US STOCKS-Wall St higher in cautious trading ahead of Fed

 "There is an argument to be made that part of the current fear in the markets is uncertainty, and the start of the normalization process will eliminate the ambiguity," Jones Trading said in a note to clients.

-The S&P 500 index showed one new 52-week high and five new lows, while the Nasdaq recorded 29 new highs and 52 new lows.
+The S&P 500 index showed one new 52-week high and four new lows, while the Nasdaq recorded 28 new highs and 42 new lows.
 (Reporting by Tanya Agrawal; Editing by Don Sebastian)

 Jan 20 BlackRock Inc on Friday said it is appointing former British finance minister George Osborne as a senior adviser to its Investment Institute.